Difference Between DBMS and RDBMS

 The “relational” part of RDBMS refers to the relationships between the values in a table.
 The tables could also relate to other tables.
 It can execute queries simultaneously across several tables because of its structure.
 To carry out operations like adding, searching, and updating values, as well as to provide data visualization in a spreadsheet-like format, RDBMS executes queries on data.

-Major Differences Between RDBMS and DBMS
+Major Differences Between DBMS and RDBMS

 We have outlined some of the most significant differences between DBMS and RDBMS so that you may completely understand their scope: